Skip to main content

 Where to apply: Call 1-800-994-9422 and ask for CHOICES.
 You can also ask your local AAA for a Medicare counseling appointment.

 Reality check: Call early before Medicare open enrollment.
-Appointments can be limited when many people are comparing drug plans.
+Appointments can be limited when many people compare drug plans.

 Senior meals and home-delivered meals

-What it helps with: Senior nutrition programs can offer meals at community sites and meals delivered to some homebound or isolated older adults.
+What it helps with: Senior nutrition programs may offer meals at community sites and meals delivered to some homebound or isolated older adults.

-Who may qualify: The 2-1-1 senior meal page says congregate meals serve people age 60 or older, spouses of any age, and certain people with disabilities.
+Who may qualify: The senior meal page from 2-1-1 says congregate meals serve people age 60 or older, spouses of any age, and certain people with disabilities.

-Where to apply: Call your local AAA, your town senior center, or 2-1-1.
-If you need other food support, our Connecticut emergency help page may give more next steps.
+Where to apply: Call your local AAA, town senior center, or 2-1-1.
+If food, heat, shelter, or basic needs are urgent, our Connecticut emergency help page may help you choose the next call.

 Reality check: Meal delivery is not the same in every town.
 Some towns have waiting lists, delivery-day limits, or a need review.